-Amy Appelt enters her second season as co-head coach of the UMBC women’s lacrosse program, after being hired in July of 2012.
+Amy (Appelt) Slade enters her fourth season at the helm of the Retrievers.
+Slade served as a co-head coach for her first two seasons at the head of the program after being hired as an assistant coach in July of 2012.

 Appelt spent three seasons as an assistant coach for the Retrievers, prior to being named co-head coach.
 In her first campaign on the staff, UMBC posted its best season since 2002, with an 11-7 overall mark and its first-ever trip to the America East title game.
 In 2011, the Retrievers replicated their success, posting an 11-7 overall mark and knocking off defending champion Boston University in the semifinals, before falling to Albany in the championship game.